by Suzanne DeJohn

 - You can control how the plants are grown.
 For example, you may choose not to spray pesticides on your seedlings.

-Which Crops Should Be Started Indoors?New gardeners often ask why they can’t plant seeds right in the garden, instead of starting them indoors.
+[/caption]New gardeners often ask why they can’t plant seeds right in the garden, instead of starting them indoors.

 - Many favorite garden crops, such as Tomatoes, Peppers and Eggplant, originated in tropical environments and require a long, frost-free growing season.
 In many parts of the U.S., if you plant tomato seeds outdoors after the last spring frost you’ll be lucky to get a tomato or two before the first fall frost.
 If you want to grow these long-season, heat-loving crops, either start them from seed indoors or purchase transplants to set out after the last spring frost.